PadminiMHegde/python-assignment-1/README.md

 - Modulus
 - Exponentiation

-It also handles division by zero.
+It also handles division by zero

-## File
-- calculator.py

 # Assignment 1b - Multiplication Table